internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 Although guaranteeing reliable DNS resolving is actually an advantage of DNSSEC, it is still worth mentioning here.
 Notice that in the example above (TLS with DANE) the lack of DNSSEC would make it possible for an attacker to alter DNS responses (2 and 4).
 Such an attack can be used to trick the sender into sending e-mail to a rogue e-mail server.

 # Reliable certificate rollover
 A TLSA record identifies a certificate.
 If the certificate is exchanged for a new one also the associated TLSA record needs to be updated.
-Otherwise there will be a mismatch, verification will fail and DANE aware servers will not send messages to the receivers domain.
+Otherwise there will be a mismatch, verification will fail and DANE aware servers will not send messages to the receiver's domain.

 Usually this creates the intent not to exchange the certificate at all.
 But this collides with best-practices to replace crytographic material – certificates and keys – from time to time.